2022 Copa Libertadores final: Summary

 Guillermo Varela, Rodrigo Caio, Bruno Henrique (Flamengo), Julimar, Reinaldo and Marcelo Cirino (Athletico Paranaense) were ruled out of the final due to injuries.
-Gabriel Barbosa got the only goal of the game in added time in the first half when he side-footed in a low cross from the right at the far post.
+Gabriel Barbosa, who would be declared Man of the Match in the final, got the only goal of the game in added time in the first half when he side-footed in a low cross from the right at the far post.